joao00paixao/multi-assignment/README.md

 For displaying personal data in logs, metrics, etc, we should redact parts of the sensitive data.
 For example: joao00paixao@gmail.com would show up as ***********@gmail.com for example.

 Apart from encryption measures we should also have **backup measures** to not lose information.
 This can be obtained through cloud backup services or on-demand backup services.

+## 5. **Data Management:**

+We can manage ACID (Atomic, Consistent, Isolated and Durable) through our database system.
+To keep things consistent we should use transactions.
+If a piece of code fails we should have retry policies or a unit of work design pattern.

+Data consistency also consists of having a consistent distributed cache data, if a change occurs in the database, it must be replicated onto the cache.

+To avoid locks, we could also use read replicas for read only operations.
+When a write happens, the change is replicated to the replicas.
+This would help solve some concurrency issues.
+The best approach would be sharding to avoid concurrency and high demand issues.

+## 6. **Problem-Solving Scenarios:**